containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 e0948298c0be20e11da5d92646a2d6453f05e66671f72f0f792c1e1ff8de75ba
 ```

-This is a multi-stage build but at the end we only have a small image containing the wasm binary.
+This is a multi-stage build but at the end we only have a small image containing the Wasm binary.

 Launch it quickly using